 British built dropper to compete with the big boys

 The USE Helix is the first dropper post the British component brand has produced.
-The Helix is available in a standard 125mm drop or a whopping 165mm.
+The Helix is available in a standard 125mm drop or a full 165mm.